Who needs graphic designers?

 Most design agencies at some time or another will need to hire freelancers or contract out certain pieces of work.
 Sometimes agencies will hire in freelancers to free-up the in-house design team so they can concentrate on a certain client, campaign or project.

-This inevitably means that you'll probably be working on projects that aren't particularly interesting at first, but don't worry about that as it's invaluable experience - you'll see how an agency works.
+This inevitably means that you'll probably be working on projects that aren't particularly interesting at first, but don't worry about that as it is invaluable experience - you'll see how an agency works.
 Use the time to learn from the inside: what the different roles entail, how different departments work together as a project travels from account management to the creatives to production etc. If you do a good job, chances are they'll get you back in again.
-If they get you back in three or four times, you're in!
+If they get you back in three or four times, you're in.

-Building a varied portfolio will also require you to approach companies direct.
+Building a portfolio will also require you to approach companies direct.
 Corporate ID work, annual reports, company brochures - not every company has the sort of budget agencies eat into.
 Your contact with these prospects needs to be ongoing - you obviously need to ensure you are talking to a decision maker in the first instance, but that person may not have a project ready at your first time of call.
 Use the contact to establish likely future projects - what design projects do they handle in house?
 When would be a good time to call back to see if those projects are about to come into fruition?
 So long as you differentiate between staying in touch and stalking, hopefully some of these clients will eventually invite you in so you can demonstrate your credentials when they do have a project ready for you.
 Better still, try to get to know a couple of small things about that person - if they are about to go on holiday when you call, make a note so that next time you can ask if they had a good time.
 It will help build a rapport which companies need to feel they have with an outside supplier.

 More on graphic designing as a freelancer.